-The stock market is an everchanging field with many hight and lows as companies succeed or go under.
+The stock market is an ever-changing field with many highs and lows as companies succeed or go under.
 It is notoriously difficult to predict the stock market but that’s what this ML project is all about.
-You will predict the future stock price returns based on the past stock market data like opening price, closing price, trading volume, calculated returns, etc. as well as the news data like news articles published about company assets, etc. This stock market dataset on Kaggle contains all this data that you can use for the project.
+You will predict the future stock price returns based on the past stock market data like opening price, closing price, trading volume, calculated returns, etc. as well as the news data like news articles published about company assets, etc. This stock market dataset on Kaggle contains all the data that you can use for the project.

 5. Xbox Game Prediction Project